Kent, DA3 8ND

 Types of prolapse

-A prolapse is due to a weakness which causes a bulge in the vagina.
+A prolapse is caused by a weakness which causes a bulge in the vagina.
 It may involve the womb alone, the vagina alone, or both the womb and the vagina.
 There are four common types of vaginal prolapse: cystocele, rectocele, enterocele and vaginal vault prolapse.
 The surgery that is performed will depend on the type of prolapse

 - Uterine prolapse occurs when the womb's supports (ligaments) have been torn or stretched, allowing the womb to move downwards.

 - A cystocele is a bulge in the front wall of the vagina which allows the bladder to move downwards.